TychoKoster/TychoKoster-pset678/README.md

 This is the homescreen, which shows the welcome text of the app

 <img src="https://cloud.githubusercontent.com/assets/22144808/20976715/a960114c-bca3-11e6-971b-2902c73d841e.png" width = "200" height = "300" />
+This is the page to search for the art.
+You fill in a query term and the results are shown below the textbox when clicked on search.
+If there are no search results it will show a text with "No results are found".

 <img src="https://cloud.githubusercontent.com/assets/22144808/20976709/a908ddbe-bca3-11e6-9053-4b4fa55efb71.png" width = "200" height = "300" />
+This is the page to search for an user.
+After search is pressed, it will check if the user exist.
+If so the app will go to the userpage of that user.
+If not a message will be shown with "The user does not exist."

 <img src="https://cloud.githubusercontent.com/assets/22144808/20976705/a8f1ae46-bca3-11e6-8c9f-7ba4b02fb235.png" width = "200" height = "300" />

 <img src="https://cloud.githubusercontent.com/assets/22144808/20976711/a91c8f58-bca3-11e6-942c-18d4824d15cb.png" width = "200" height = "300" />
 <img src="https://cloud.githubusercontent.com/assets/22144808/20976707/a8f6ad6a-bca3-11e6-8828-5a224aa8e322.png" width = "200" height = "300" />
 <img src="https://cloud.githubusercontent.com/assets/22144808/20976714/a92c08ac-bca3-11e6-80c1-f68d73a624c8.png" width = "200" height = "300" />